 Know When to Use HEPA Filters

 HEPA filters are not always the solution.
-If you are living in a rural setting with clean air and no pets, a HEPA filter might not be what you need, and a normal filter can do the job.
+If you live in a rural setting with clean air and no pets, a HEPA filter might not be what you need, as a standard filter can do the job.

 Air Conditioner Filter Sizes

 When buying a new air conditioner filter, you have to be careful in selecting the right one for your HVAC system.
 Different models are designed for different sizes, and no one size fits all.
-AC filter sizes are usually expressed as Length x Width, but the depth of an AC filter also needs to be taken into account.
+AC filter sizes are usually expressed as Length x Width, but an AC filter’s depth also needs to be taken into account.
 Common depths range from 1 to 6 inches.
-Some common AC filter sizes are:
+Some standard AC filter sizes are: